kaiekubjas/academic-kickstart/content/algstatmsm/workshop-spring.md

 ## Registration

-Registration will open soon.
+Please register for the workshop [here](https://elomake.helsinki.fi/lomakkeet/133936/lomake.html).
 There is no registration fee.

 ## Contacts